 Note that the symmetry property~\eqref{Lipkin Tensor sym classic} is the "off-shell" (the symmetry holds identically, independently of the equations of motion), while the conservation law~\eqref{Lipkin Tensor div} is the "on-shell" (the conservation law requires the Maxwell equations to be satisfied).
-Due to the symmetry property~\eqref{Lipkin Tensor sym classic} and that conservation law~\eqref{Lipkin Tensor div}, the Lipkin tensor has only 10 independent conserved quantities.
+Together, the symmetry property~\eqref{Lipkin Tensor sym classic} and the conservation law~\eqref{Lipkin Tensor div} leave 10 independent conserved quantities.

 Lipkin directly indicates that the tensor components $Z^{ij0}$ are to be interpreted as the spatial density of the conserved quantities.
 The remaining tensor components $Z^{ijk}$ are to be interpreted as the components of the spatial 3-vectors expressing the fluxes of the conserved quantities.